songwdfu/RisKeeper/Baselines/README.md

-# Implementation of Baseline Models in Value at Adversarial Risk: A Graph Defense Strategy Against Cost-Aware
+# Implementation of Baseline Models in Value at Adversarial Risk: A Graph Defense Strategy Against Cost-Aware Attacks

+## About
 This is the pytorch implementation of baselines and also Meta Attack in Value at Adversarial Risk: A Graph Defense Strategy Against Cost-Aware.
-This repo is developed on top of DeepRobust repo (https://github.com/DSE-MSU/DeepRobust) with source code modified.
+This repo is developed on top of [DeepRobust](https://github.com/DSE-MSU/DeepRobust) repo with source code modified.

 ## Environment
 To build env, run:
 ```